Usage#

 Reducing Output#

-If you find the output too verbose or of no use you can reduce it by setting the log_level
+If you find the output too verbose or of no use you can reduce it by setting the log_level to either error or

-.
+warning.
 This can be done either in the configuration file (see Configuration below)

-flag for example topostats process --log_level warning
+or using the -l/--log-level flag for example topostats process --log_level warning.

 Configuring TopoStats#